mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 *SHA256* stands for *Secure Hash Algorithm (256 bits)*.
 There are many different hashing algorithms - *SHA128*, *SHA512*, *MD5*, *RIPEMD128*, *RIPEMD160*, etc.
-The differences between these hashing algorithms are not important for the sake of this article - all that is important is to recognise that *SHA256* is merely one of many hashing algorithms - the one that is used in bitcoin mining.
+The differences between these hashing algorithms are not important for the sake of this article.
+All that is important is to recognise that *SHA256* is merely one of many hashing algorithms - the one that is used in bitcoin mining.

 <blockquote>